 In the event of an on track incident please give our rescue and safety personnel the room they need to perform their critical job and rescue and clean up operations.
 Any attempt to access the immediate incident area is STRICTLY PROHIBITED and you will be asked to leave.

 During the 2019 E.T.
 Bracket Racing Series we have made available to all racers and their crew the use of the “Racers Lounge”.
 The “Racers Lounge” is located in the Media Center Suite #108.
 We ask that you respect this space and discard all trash.
 Also respect one another and the space.
 No horseplay, dancing on the counters, standing on chairs, etc.

 RACER RESERVED PARKING

-New for 2018, Houston Raceway Park is offering reserved racer parking in our new Staging Lane Terrace lot.
+New for 2019, Houston Raceway Park Powered by Pennzoil is offering reserved racer parking in our new Staging Lane Terrace lot.
 This is located south of the staging lanes where the big oak tree sits.
 Spots will be 60’x40’ with plenty of room for your tow vehicles and race cars to be parked side by side.
-There are 18 spots available for a price of $300 for the season but do not have any hook ups.
+There are 18 spots available for a price of $150 for the season but do not have any hook ups.
 These spots are only reserved for our E.T.
 Bracket Racing Series events.
-To reserve your 2018 spot please contact Austin Hayward at: email@example.com or call 281-383-7223.
+To reserve your 2019 spot please contact Austin Hayward at: firstname.lastname@example.org or call 281-383-7223.
 If your truck and trailer requires additional space due to overall length please let us know.

 E.T.
 BRACKET RACING SERIES RULES & REGULATIONS